CPTPGenomicTranscriptomic/OpenCyto/README.md

 **4. Wait for the computation:**

 Once the upload competed a progress boxe should appears in the rigth-bottom corner.
-It indicates that the application is running and which input files is processed.
+It indicates that the application is running and which input file is processed.

 **5. The results:**

-Once the progress boxes have disappeared.
+Once the progress box has disappeared.

 The inputs files should be listed below \"Remember your input files were:\".